ketul40/pollify/README.md

 **Simple, Instant Polls for Everyone**

-Pollify is a frictionless full-stack polling application that lets you create polls in seconds, share them instantly, and see real-time results without any login or complicated setup.
-Built with React, Node.js, Express, and MongoDB.
+Pollify is a frictionless polling application that lets you create polls in seconds, share them instantly, and see real-time results without any login or complicated setup.
+Built with React and Firebase.

 ## 🎯 Core Features